neagkv/bot_arbitrage/README.md

 * Once you have one email address verified you can verify [additional email addresses](https://console.aws.amazon.com/ses/home?region=us-east-1#verified-senders-email) and set them in the [controller](https://github.com/Thleruth/bot_arbitrage/blob/master/src/main/java/co/codingnomads/bot/arbitrage/Controller.java) in arbitrageEmailAction method in replace of "your-email-address" to have an arbitrage update sent to that address.

-* Requires MySQL to be installed on the machine and running.
+* For arbitrage trade action, arbitrage email action and detection log action, requires [MySQL](https://dev.mysql.com/downloads/mysql/) version 5.7 or higher to be installed on the machine and running.

 Required: